1. Accept or decline offer

 3. Prepare your high school documents for the enrolment to undergraduate programs

-- IB full Diploma (awarded no later than the session of May 2020): you must request that the IBO send your final scores directly to Università Cattolica – our code is 001623.
+- IB full Diploma (passed no later than the session of May 2023): you must request that the IBO send your final scores directly to Università Cattolica – our code is 001623.
 We advise you to submit the request before exam results day.

 - Attestato di Maturità Cantonale federale (issued by Canton Ticino - CH): request the Atto di Legalizzazione of your Attestato to the Dipartimento dell’Educazione, della Cultura e dello Sport di Bellinzona.